lupyuen/lupyuen.github.io/src/tinyemu.md

 _But something's missing: Where's the Console Input?_

-To do Console Input, NuttX needs to support VirtIO Console...
+To do Console Input, we need VirtIO Console...

 ![TinyEMU with VirtIO Console](https://lupyuen.github.io/images/tinyemu-virtio.jpg)